Stratosphere-Studios/777-300ER/README.md

 A: Keep up with the project on our [Discord Server!](https://discord.gg/s25sxgwMRt) You can also see a detailed changelog [here](https://github.com/Stratosphere-Studios/777/commits/main).

-**Q: What is the black console window that appears when I start the aircraft?**
+**Q: What is the black console window that appears when I load the aircraft?**

 A: Don't close it.
 It helps the developers find bugs and fix them.
 Closing this window WILL crash X-Plane.
 Along with the log.txt, this is one of the primary tools for investigating issues.
 This can be disabled by deleting the "xtlua_debugging.txt" file from the aircraft's `plugins/xtlua/64/` and `plugins/xtlua_fms/64/` folders.

+**Q: Why is my antivirus triggered on Windows?**

+A: Some antivirus software may flag [this line of code]() as malware.
+This is a false positive and you should it to your antivirus's exceptions.
+This 777 uses a built-into-Windows program called mshta.exe to display a popup when first loading the aircraft and when aircraft configurations are reset.
+Some people may use mshta.exe maliciously but in our case it is simply for notifications.
+This project is fully open source and anyone may check the source code if he/she wishes.

 **Q: How do I start the aircraft?**